 The Kerry Way taking in the beauty of the Ring of Kerry.

-The Dingle Way in the Dingle Peninsula, including the so-called Kerry Camino.
+The Dingle Way in the Dingle Peninsula, including the Kerry Camino from Tralee to Dingle.

-The Burren Way where you’ll reach the famous Cliffs of Moher.
+The Burren Way where you will hike to the famous Cliffs of Moher.

 The Aran Islands, always fascinating.